ZackWilde27/VulkanGameEngine/README.md

 ### Windows
 Just open ```VulkanEngine.sln``` located in ```source/VulkanEngine``` in Visual Studio and it *should* compile with no issues, I have all libraries included with everything set up to find them

+I should mention, running with the Debug configuration (which the solution will default to) will result in a much lower framerate due to vulkan's validation layers.
+Use the Release configuration unless you need the debugging stuff

 <br>

 ### Linux